 Types of IVC Filter Migration

-Iatrogenic: Each filter is manufactured and approved for specific inferior vena cava measurements.
-When filter migration occurs due to Iatrogenic causes, the guide wires become entangled for central venous line placement, meaning that the device is improperly sized.
+Iatrogenic: Each filter’s manufactured and approved to fit specific inferior vena cava measurements.
+When filter migration occurs due to Iatrogenic causes, the guide wires become entangled for central venous line placement.
+In other words, that filter doesn’t fit the vena cava placement.

-Physiologic: The temporary dysmorphism of the inferior vena cava can cause physiological changes to the IVC filter and cause migration.
-Actions such as bending, coughing, or Valsalva maneuvers (straining while lifting heavy objects) may dislodge the filter.
-A filter which is already bearing the burden of a clot in addition to any action above may also exacerbate the problem and induce device migration.
+Physiological: Temporary inferior vena cava dysmorphism can produce physiological changes, including IVC filter migration.
+Actions such as bending, coughing, or Valsalva maneuvers (straining while lifting heavy objects) may dislodge an IVC filter.
+A filter that already contains a blood clot in addition to any action performed above may also exacerbate the problem, or induce IVC filter migration.

 When Migration Occurs

-If you or a loved one have suffered from an IVC filter device migration or malfunction, you may be eligible for compensation.
-Because the manufacturers have produced faulty devices, thousands of lives have been adversely affected.
-Learn more about the IVC filter lawsuit and see if you may be eligible for financial compensation.
+If you or a loved one suffered an IVC filter migration or device malfunction, you may be eligible for compensation.
+Because manufacturers have recalled faulty devices, plaintiffs now demand justice as well as pay for their injuries.
+Learn how to file your own IVC filter lawsuit.
+Then, fill out your free claim review today to see if you may qualify for financial compensation.